|Nutrition Facts (per serving)|

 When you're ready to cook, set the roast in a roasting pan with a rack, fat-side up for a boneless prime rib.
 Or for a bone-in prime rib, skip the roasting rack and just set the roast bone-side down in the roasting pan.

 Roast for 20 minutes, then lower the heat to 325 F and roast until the meat's internal temperature reaches 120 F, which will be another hour to three and a half hours, depending on the size of your roast.

-For medium-rare prime rib, we want to take the roast out of the oven at 120 F, and it will continue cooking until it reaches 130 F. If you prefer a medium prime rib, take it out at 130 F with a target temperature of around 140 F. Either way, you'll still want to rest the meat until it comes back down to 120 F before carving it.
+- For medium-rare prime rib, take the roast out of the oven at 120 F. It will continue cooking until it reaches 130 F. If you prefer a medium prime rib, take it out at 130 F with a target temperature of around 140 F. Either way, you'll still want to rest the meat until it comes back down to 120 F before carving it.